Budget Calculator

 Build in Flexibility

 Include a miscellaneous category for unexpected expenses.
 Having some flexibility prevents small surprises from derailing your entire budget.
+A 5-10% buffer for unexpected expenses helps your budget remain functional when life happens.

 Automate Savings